LeoYegh/COMP440/COMP440_2_P3/README.md

 3\.
 Place all files in a PHP-enabled server directory (e.g., XAMPP htdocs).

 4\.
-Start Apache and MySQL. (if MySQL not running then find and kill MySQL processes)
+Start Apache and MySQL. (if MySQL not running then find and terminate all MySQL.exe)

 5\.
 Open `signup.php` in browser to register users.